Generative Networks for Precision Enthusiasts: Introduction

-Conceptionally new developments are, for instance, based on fully NN-based event generators~\cite{dutch,gan_datasets,DijetGAN2,Butter:2019cae,Alanazi:2020klf} or detector simulations~\cite{calogan1,calogan2,fast_accurate,aachen_wgan1,aachen_wgan2,ATLASsimGAN,Belayneh:2019vyx,Buhmann:2020pmy,Buhmann:2021lxj,Chen:2021gdz,Krause:2021ilc}.
-Unlike forward Monte Carlo simulations, these network generators can be inverted.
-Conditional GANs and INNs allow us to invert the simulation chain to unfold detector effects~\cite{Datta:2018mwd,fcgan} and extract the hard scattering process at parton level in a statistically consistent manner~\cite{Bellagente:2020piv}.
+A structural advantage of generative networks for event generation or detector simulations is that, unlike forward Monte Carlo simulations, the network-based generation can be inverted.
+Specifically, conditional GANs and INNs allow us to invert the simulation chain to unfold detector effects~\cite{Datta:2018mwd,fcgan} and extract the hard scattering process at parton level in a statistically consistent manner~\cite{Bellagente:2020piv}.
 Because of their superior statistical properties, the same conditional INNs can be used for simulation-based inference based on high-dimensional and low-level data~\cite{Bieringer:2020tnw}.
 Finally, normalizing-flow or INN generators provide new opportunities when we combine them with Bayesian network concepts\cite{bnn_early,bnn_early2,bnn_early3,deep_errors,Bollweg:2019skg,Kasieczka:2020vlh} to construct uncertainty-controlled generative networks~\cite{Bellagente:2021yyh}.

 In this paper we combine the full range of ML-concepts to build an NN-based LHC event generator which meets the requirements in terms of phase space coverage, precision, and control of different uncertainties.
 We first present a precision INN generator in Sec.~\ref{sec:prec} which learns underlying phase space densities such that kinematic distributions are reproduced at the percent level, consistent with the statistical limitations of the training data.
 Next, our inspiration by GANs leads us to construct the DiscFlow discriminator--generator architecture to control the consistency of training data and generative network in in Sec.~\ref{sec:gan}.
 Finally, in Sec.~\ref{sec:uncert} we illustrate three ways to control the network training and estimate remaining uncertainties (i) through a Bayesian generative network, (ii) using conditional augmentations for systematic or theory uncertainties, and (iii) using the DiscFlow discriminator for controlled reweighting.
 While we employ forward event generation to illustrate these different concepts, our results can be directly transferred to inverted simulation, unfolding, or inference problems.